tejuscs/ADBD-Labs/adb-datasafe/datasafe-discovery-1.md

 ## Task 1: Use the Data Discovery wizard to discover sensitive data

-- Sign in to your OCI tenancy and navigate to the Autonomous database conole page for the database you wish to secure.
+- Sign in to your OCI tenancy and navigate to the Autonomous AI Database conole page for the database you wish to secure.

 - On the ADB details page - - Click on View Console under **Data Safe** status.